jimmay5469/jimmay5469.github.io/_includes/resume.md

 - Taught 5+ UX designers to use git and troubleshoot when issues would arise
 - Refactored a map component within one project to better use Redux, which ultimately allowed for implementation of undo/redo on an interactive and visual ESRI map drawing tool within 2 days
 - Wrapped ESRI maps framework to allow for seamless importing as a standard React component rather than spending 3+ extra months to write the entire project in the native ESRI framework instead of React
-- Implemented efficient DOM diffing in JavaScript, including list diffing, to allow the use of Phoenix Elixir views in the real-time live updating web socket application, saving the project from a 6+ month React rewrite
+- Implemented efficient DOM diffing in JavaScript, including list diffing, to allow the use of Phoenix Elixir views in a real-time live updating web socket application, saving the project from a 6+ month React rewrite
 - Wrote and maintained CI pipelines in 10+ projects using CircleCI, AWS, and other CI/CD tools
 - Established a plan to use Docker within the company to standardize development environments across many projects which leveraged 5 or more different technology stacks